Traversable Thin-shell Wormhole in the 4D Einstein-Gauss-Bonnet Theory: The thin-shell wormhole solution

-The first term is the change of the internal energy and the second term is the work by the internal forces of the shell.
-For static thin-shell wormhole with radius $a_{0}$,
+Here, the first term on the r.h.s. of \eqref{eq:conservation} measures the change of the internal energy and the second term gives the work by the internal forces of the shell.
+For static thin-shell wormhole with radius $a_{0}$, we have

-Now we consider the energy conditions for the static thin-shell wormhole.
-The weak energy condition (WEC) states that for any timelike vector $U^{\mu}$ there must be $T_{\mu\nu}U^{\mu}U^{\nu}\ge0$ and the null energy condition (NEC) requires that for any null vector $k^{\mu}$ there must be $T_{\mu\nu}k^{\mu}k^{\nu}\ge0$.
-In an orthogonal basis, the WEC reads $\rho\ge0,\rho+p_{i}\ge0$ and NEC reads $\rho+p_{i}\ge0$ where $i\in\{\theta,\phi\}$ where $\rho$ is the energy density and $p_{i}$ the pressure along the $i$-th coordinate.
-In the case of the spherical thin-shell wormhole we considered here, the radial pressure $p_{r}=0$ and $\rho=\sigma_{0}\delta(r-a_{0})$.
-The WEC and NEC coincides as $\sigma\ge0$.
-The matter violates the energy conditions are called exotic.
-The total amount of exotic matter has been pointed as an indicator of the physical viability of traversable wormholes \cite{Nandi2004}.
-The most usual choice of the total amount of the matter in the static wormhole is given by \cite{Visser2003}
+Before closing this section, we elaborate on the energy conditions for the static thin-shell wormhole.
+The WEC states that for any timelike vector $U^{\mu}$ there must be $T_{\mu\nu}U^{\mu}U^{\nu}\ge0$.
+Also, the NEC requires that for any null vector $k^{\mu}$ there must be $T_{\mu\nu}k^{\mu}k^{\nu}\ge0$.
+In an orthogonal basis, the WEC implies $\rho\ge0,\rho+P_{i}\ge0$ and NEC reads $\rho+P_{i}\ge0$ where $i\in\{\theta,\phi\}$ where $\rho$ is the energy density and $P_{i}$ is the pressure along the $i$-th coordinate.
+In the case of the spherical thin-shell wormhole we considered here, the radial pressure $P_{r}=0$ and $\rho=\sigma_{0}\delta(r-a_{0})$.
+Therefore, the WEC and NEC coincide and simplify to $\sigma\ge0$.
+The matter violating the energy conditions is called exotic matter.
+In literature, the total amount of exotic matter has been suggested as an indicator of the physical viability of traversable wormholes~\cite{Nandi2004}.
+The most common choice of the total amount of the matter in the static wormhole is given by \cite{Visser2003}

-The total matter is proportional to the energy density $\sigma_{0}$.
-From (\ref{eq:ED}, \ref{eq:P}) we see that when the wormhole radius $a_{0}$ tends to the event horizon in the original metric, the energy density tends to zero, while the pressure tends to divergence unless $f'(a_{0})=0$ in general.
-This corresponds to the extremal black hole in the original metric.
-However, when $\alpha=-a_{0}^{2}/2$ for EGB gravity, the wormhole can have finite pressure.
+which is proportional to the energy density $\sigma_{0}$.
+According to (\ref{eq:ED}) and (\ref{eq:P}), we observe that when the wormhole radius $a_{0}$ tends to the event horizon in the original metric, the energy density approaches zero, and meanwhile, the pressure diverges unless $f'(a_{0})=0$.
+The latter condition corresponds to the extremal black holes, and the conclusion generally holds in the framework of general relativity.
+For the 4D EGB gravity, however, when $\alpha=-a_{0}^{2}/2$, the pressure on the throat remains finite.